saishyam43-oss/Ravenstack_Saas_Analytics_Dashboard/README.md

 Taken together, the four dashboards reveal a consistent story.

 Ravenstack’s **acquisition engine is efficient**, as reflected by a strong Quick Ratio and growing MRR.
-However, this efficiency masks a deeper issue: **customers churn faster than they realize value**, causing long-term revenue leakage.
+However, this efficiency masks a deeper issue: **customers disengage or exit before they realize meaningful value**, causing long-term revenue leakage.

 Retention analysis shows that churn is **front-loaded**, concentrated in the first few weeks of the customer lifecycle.
 Product usage data explains why: users are overwhelmed by feature breadth and fail to reach meaningful value quickly.
 As a result, engagement remains shallow and time-to-value exceeds time-to-churn by a wide margin.